 Resource management is one of the most challenging components to implement when setting up an enterprise Project and Portfolio Management (PPM) solution.
-In this blog post we're covering the three maturity levels of resource management so you can assess where your're at, and take steps to Move on up toward your Resource Management destination.
+In this blog post we’re covering the three maturity levels of resource management so you can assess where you’re at, and take steps to move on up toward your Resource Management destination.

 The inherently tricky nature of resource management means there’s often a wet road ahead to meeting your maturity goals, for example, some of the most common problems we hear from our customers are:

 - We don’t have an accurate picture on what our project resource demand is

 - I have booked resources to start my project but the day they are meant to start, they get re-assigned and my project is delayed

 - Resources turn up for my project with the wrong skill-set